jerry729/cs144/writeups/lab4.md

 As it marks in red, and the right now local peer doesn't know if the last ack it sent rcved by the remote peer.
 So the prereq \#1 and \#2 and \#3 are satisfied but for \#4 it has to linger.

 [![LwnSlq.png](https://s1.ax1x.com/2022/04/18/LwnSlq.png)](https://imgtu.com/i/LwnSlq)

+## loopback
+local sender sends a group of segments by calling fill_window() where there is a loop in the function, so it will really fill the window using the bytes in the stream, that is sending out segment as it can.

+Then local receiver received the segs and pass the ackno to the sender and let sender make ack segments. **These ack segments are entirely behind the above data segments in the queue,** since they are using the same sender.